Marino Faliero: Service in the Council of Ten and overseas

-In 1323 Faliero was appointed captain and bailiff of Negroponte.
-In 1326 he was again in Venice as a member of the Council of Ten, but the following year he left for Bologna on a mission to the prior of the Servites who had a dispute with Venice.
-Back again in the Ten, he left shortly after to be elected one of the Five Elders to Peace, another group of Venetian magistrates.
-After a few years of absence from public life, he reappears again in 1330 as a member of the Council of Ten.
+From then until 1323, Faliero's activities are unknown, other than records of mercantile activity in 1321 and early 1323.
+In April of the latter year, he was named bailo (governor) and captain (military commandant) of Negroponte (Euboea), a Venetian-ruled island in the Aegean Sea.
+In 1326 he was again in Venice as a member of the Council of Ten, but in May of the following year he left for Bologna on a diplomatic mission along with Marco Michiel to the prior of the Servites who had a dispute with Venice.
+Back again in Venice he again served in the Ten, he left shortly after to be elected to the police board of the Five Elders to Peace (cinque anziani alla pace).
+He is next mentioned in a number of private deeds in 1329, and was elected to the Council of Ten in August of the same year, and again at the start of 1330.